redcraft-org/redcraft_packer/README.md

 We build all our images for Scaleway, so you'll need a Scaleway account.

-You need to make sure the following environment variables are defined (you can generate credentials [on the Scaleway console](https://console.scaleway.com/project/credentials)):
+You need to make sure the following environment variables are defined (you can generate credentials from [the Scaleway console](https://console.scaleway.com/project/credentials)):

 - `SCW_ACCESS_KEY`
 - `SCW_SECRET_KEY`